-Established in 1914, this historic, renovated building is listed on the National Register of Historic Places.
+Established in 1914, this renovated building is listed in the National Register of Historic Places.
 It is one of the few Carnegie libraries in Texas still being used for its original purpose.
-Open 9 a.m.–1 p.m. and 2–5 p.m.
-Mon.–Fri.
+Open 9 a.m.-1 p.m. and 2-5 p.m.
+Mon.-Fri. .
 On U.S. 79.

-	In a rural church cemetery a few miles southeast of Franklin is the grave of the last surviving Civil War veteran, who died in 1959.
-Gen. Walter Washington Williams, a Confederate soldier, is buried in Mount Pleasant church cemetery, southeast less than four miles off F.M.
+In a rural cemetery a few miles southeast of Franklin is the grave of Gen. Walter Washington Williams, the last surviving Civil War veteran, who died in 1959.
+In Mount Pleasant church cemetery off F.M.
 2446.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience